aboutcode-org/scancode-toolkit/ROADMAP.rst

 1. Primary license detection, top issue.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is too much cruft in detected licenses, and we know too much without being
+There is too much cruft in detected licenses.
+We know too much without being
 to distinguish the forest from the trees.
 Therefore reporting the primary
-license detection is important: when we get SC results, we can often
+license detection is important: when we get Scan results, we can often
-get 30 license on a single a package and that's a problem.
+get 30 license for a single a package and that's a problem.
 It would make the logic of selection the primary license visible

 Is this for SCIO or SCTK?
 Likely a bit a both.